WaelYasmina/ThreeBoilerplate/README.md

 # ThreeBoilerplate

-This is the boilerplate I'm using for my Three.js tutorials.
+This is the boilerplate that I'm using for my Three.js tutorials.

 Wanna use it? okay then just follow these simple steps: